Xilinx/fpga24_routing_contest/net_printer/README.md

 ============================================================
 ```

-This is the same net as in the first example, however no (inter-site) routing
+This is the same net as in the first example, however no inter-site routing (using PIPs)
 has been done.
 As a result we see a source and a stub. `Source: 0` shows the
-intra-site routing near the net's driver and `Stub: 0` shows the intra-site routing
+intra-site routing leading from the net's driver and `Stub: 0` shows the intra-site routing
-near the net's sink.
+leading into the net's sink.
 This example shows a net with only one sink for simplicity,
 but a net may have many sinks.
 Printing such an unrouted net would produce a
 list of stubs.